teachingaway/teachingaway.github.io/pages/trademark-basics.md

 # Use in Commerce: Mark to Market

+To qualify for a trademark, a mark must be "used in commerce" and this commerce  must be "interstate commerce."
+The Trademark Act defines "use in commerce", but does not offer guidance on how "interstate" the commerce needs to be.
+Fortunately, just about anything that affects interstate commerce, even interstate advertising, will satisfy the "interstate" requirement.

+## Bona Fide Use in Commerce Requirement

 The Trademark Act defines “use in commerce” as the "bona fide use of a mark in the ordinary course of trade, and not made merely to reserve a right in a mark."
 15 U.S.C. §1127.
 For goods, a mark is "used in commerce" when it is "placed in any manner on the goods or their containers or the displays associated therewith or on the tags or labels affixed thereto, or if the nature of the goods makes such placement impracticable, then on documents associated with the goods or their sale, and the goods are sold or transported in commerce."

 For services, a mark is "used in commerce" when it is "used or displayed in the sale or advertising of services and the services are rendered in commerce, or the services are rendered in more than one State or in the United States and a foreign country and the person rendering the services is engaged in commerce in connection with the services."
 15 U.S.C. §1127.

+## Interstate Commerce Requirement

 Federal trademark registration requires use in "interstate commerce."
 Trademark use that takes place *entirely* within a state will not support a federal trademark registration.
 However, "interstate" commerce is defined broadly, and certainly includes any services offered online. *Planned Parenthood Federation of America, Inc. v.
 Bucci*, 42 USPQ.2d 1430 (SDNY 1997), aff'd, 152 F.3d 920 (2d Cir.
 1998).